Floppy-disk controller: Format data

-"3mode" floppy drive
+3-mode floppy drive

 Primarily in Japan there are 3.5" high-density floppy drives that support three modes of disk formats instead of the normal two – 1440 KB (2 MB unformatted), 1.2 MB (1.6 MB unformatted) and 720 KB (1 MB unformatted).
-Originally, the high-density mode for 3.5" floppy drives in Japan only supported a capacity of 1.2 MB instead of the 1440 KB capacity that was used elsewhere.
-While the more common 1440 KB format spun at 300 rpm, the 1.2 MB format instead spun at 360 rpm, thereby closely resembling the 1.2 MB format with 15 sectors per track previously found on 5.25" high-density floppy drives or 1.2 MB format with 8 sectors per track previously found on 8" Double-density floppy drives.
-Later Japanese floppy drives incorporated support for both high-density formats (as well as the double-density format), hence the name 3mode.
+Originally, the high-density modes for 3.5" floppy drives in Japan only supported a capacity of 1.2 MB instead of the 1440 KB capacity that was used elsewhere.
+While the more common 1440 KB format spun at 300 rpm, the 1.2 MB formats instead spun at 360 rpm, thereby closely resembling the geometries of either the 1.2 MB format with 80 tracks, 15 sectors per track, and 512 bytes per sector previously found on 5.25" high-density floppy disks or the 1.2 MB format with 77 tracks, 8 sectors per track, and 1,024 bytes per sector previously found on 8" double-density floppy disks.
+Later Japanese floppy drives incorporated support for both high-density formats (as well as the double-density format), hence the name 3-mode.
 Some BIOSes have a configuration setting to enable this mode for floppy drives supporting it.